RobAldous/RobAldous/README.md

 # Hi, I'm Rob

 I'm an experienced customer account manager, delivering excellent customer service with a keen eye for administration.
-I have recently completed a Bootcamp, adding the basics to my skillset with the intention of beginning a career in data analysis.
+I have recently completed a Data Bootcamp, adding the basics of Excel, Tableau, Power BI, SQL and Python to my skillset, with the intention of beginning a career in data analysis.

 ---